graphic works - 1959-1977

 For a volume of Homage to Ungaretti Burri in 1969 he created a Combustion in etching and aquatint (2RC), like a strange imprint left in the stone by something prehistoric.

-Also in '69 another folder appears, Bianchi e Neri Il, of six plates in lithography, chalcography and acetate collage, in which the forms are elementary without being geometric and yet even more naked and peremptory, up to the black point and the very slight almost imperceptible chromatic variation that produces transparent and colorless plastic
+Also in '69 another folder appears, Bianchi e Neri Il, of six plates in lithography, chalcography and acetate collage, in which the shapes are elementary without being geometric and yet even more naked and peremptory, up to the black point and the very slight almost imperceptible chromatic variation that produces transparent and colorless plastic

 (acetate) on the white background.
 Furthermore, the white edge of the sheet is as if it distances and isolates the engraving not only from what may be contiguous, but in a space that is more theoretical than real, such as that of non-Euclidean geometries.